 Gifts will get you nowhere with an asset manager because they can’t accept them.
 Big marketing packages are not effective.
 The simple things are what make the difference.
 Send them all the information they ask for, including license, insurance, experience, coverage area by zip code, county or city, because they may be in another state.

 You have to know the game you are in.
 Asset managers do not care about your 500-page high gloss marketing packages.
-In fact, one top producing REO agent at a conference that was hand selected by asset manager made two simple suggestions for agents.
+In fact, one top producing REO agent at a conference that was hand-selected by an asset manager made two simple suggestions for agents.

 - Get out of the car to take the picture.
 If people see your mirror in the photo, they’ll assume it’s a dangerous neighborhood.